>Start by searching Library OneSearch tool found on the top of all library wepages.

 Business Source Elite Broad scope - includes academic journals, trade publications, magazines, books, market research reports.

-CINAHL Plus with Full-Text -comprehensive and highly-authoritative database for research in nursing and health sciences
+CINAHL Complete -comprehensive and highly-authoritative database for research in nursing and health sciences

 Medline via Web of Science - The National Library of Medicine's free interface for MEDLINE the premier database for biomedical journal citations